pablorutschmann/3DPopSynthesis/CodeBase/README.md

 - `IceLineId`: Index of the Iceline within the disk file.
 - `IceLineRadius`: Orbital distance of the Iceline
 - `PebbleFlux`: Current pebble flux

+## Code Overview

+The code is structured into modules which define different parts and handle specific tasks.
+The file `main.cpp` serves as an interface to the  `EvolutionModel` class defined in the `EvolutionModule.*` files.
+It sets up a model, starts it and counts the runtime.
+In the `EvolutionModule.cpp` all other modules are combined to calculate all relevant quantities.
+A `DiskModule::DiskModel` is set up containing all relevant information for the evolution of the disk.
+It includes functions to calculate disk properties and evolve the disk in time.
+A list of `SatelliteModule::SatelliteModel` is created in for teh `EvolutionModel`.
+Again, the `SatelliteModel` contains all relevant parameters an individual satellite.
+The dynamical evolution is however handled in with the `NBodyModule`.
+With pointers pointing on the coordinates and velocities it changes theses with time.
+When ever the satellites interact with the disk, the calcuations are done within the `EvolutionModule`.